Graphic for Join a Library Book Club showing a line drawing of a stack of 4 books

 monthly | 3rd Monday, 1 p.m.

-Take a midday break to enjoy a lively, librarian-led discussion about popular picks like The Warm Hands of Ghosts by Katharine Arden, Yellowface by R. F. Kuang, and Family Family by Laurie Frankel.
+Take a midday break to enjoy a lively discussion about popular picks like The Book Club for Troublesome Women by Marie Bostwick, The Wedding People by Alison Espach, and Back After This by Linda Holmes.

 monthly | 4th Monday, 7 p.m.